faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 The third part is the architecture slice within the binary that was loaded.
 We generally expect to just see `arm64` here (ARM 64-bit).

-The fourth part is the UUID of the binary.
+The fourth part is the UUID\index{file!UUID} of the binary.
 Here `icdab_as` has UUID `b82579f401603481990d1c1c9a42b773`

 Symbolification will fail if our DSYM file UUID does not match the binary.

-Here is an example of corresponding UUIDs seen in DSYM and application binaries:
+Here is an example of corresponding UUIDs seen in DSYM and application binaries using the `dwarfdump`\index{command!dwarfdump} command:

 ```
 $ dwarfdump --uuid icdab_as.app/icdab_as